filecoin-station/piece-indexer/docs/design.md

 https://cid.contact/providers

-The response provides all the metadata we need to download the advertisements:
+The response provides all the metadata we need to download the advertisements.
+For each index provider, the response includes:

 - `Publisher.Addrs` describes where we can contact SP's index provider to retrieve content for CIDs, e.g., advertisements.
-- `LastAdvertisement` contains the CID of the head advertisement
+- `LastAdvertisement` contains the CID of the head advertisement from the SP

 ## Proposed Design